 A Prayer for My Dad’s Health and Protection

 There is a particular kind of fear that comes when your father’s health begins to change — or when you realize that one day it will.
-Whether your dad is facing a diagnosis, recovering from surgery, or simply aging in ways that remind you he will not be here forever, bringing his body before the Lord is a faithful response to worry.
+Bringing his body before the Lord is a faithful response to worry, from a sudden diagnosis to the slow reality of aging.

 “Heal me, O Lord, and I shall be healed; save me, and I shall be saved, for you are my praise.”– Jeremiah 17:14 (ESV)